When I first switched-up from the

 rolled over and over it—

-re-facing, I think it is called—jackhammers
+re-facing, I think it is called—

-a crescendo of vibrations like bass
+of vibrations like bass drums striking

-this hundred-year old building with
+this hundred-year old building

-magnitude three earthquakes.
+with magnitude three earthquakes.

-But it was only the Franz von
+It was only the Franz von Barrow

-Barrow print that fell,
+print that fell,

 the one of a woman hooking a

-languid finger into another’s cunt
+into another’s cunt

 and the monkey masturbating another